-- Sales of previously owned (existing) homes rose in July for the fourth consecutive month to the highest level this year, although sales are still below the pace a year ago.
-The National Association of Realtors® (NAR) reported that existing homes-including single-family homes, townhomes, condominiums, and cooperatives-sold at a pace of 5.15 million (SAAR) in July, up 2.4 percent from June but remain 4.3 percent below the 5.38 million pace last July, which was the peak level in 2013. - Foreclosure starts and completions continue their annual downward trend.
-Lenders started the public foreclosure process on 49,624 U.S. properties in July, up 5 percent from the previous month but down 18 percent from one year ago (although foreclosure starts were up from a year ago in 14 states).
-Lenders completed the foreclosure process (bank repossessions or REOs) on 25,937 U.S. properties in July, down 4 percent from the previous month and down 30 percent from one year ago to the lowest level since April 2007.
-Bank repossessions were up from a year ago in 7 states.
-(Source: Realty Trac) - House prices increase in June while year-over-year gains continue to slow.
-The Federal Housing Finance Agency (FHFA) seasonally adjusted purchase-only house price index showed home values appreciated by 0.4 percent over the prior month and 5.1-percent over the previous year, marking the six straight month of more modest annual growth in home prices.
-The FHFA index shows that U.S. home values are on par with prices in the fall of 2005.
-The S&P/Case-Shiller 20-City Home Price Index (not seasonally adjusted) posted month-over-month returns for June of 1.0 percent and gains of 8.1 percent over the past 12 months.
-The Case-Shiller index shows annual rates of gain in home prices slowing over the last seven months; home values are at October-2004 levels.
-(The Case-Shiller and FHFA price indices are released with a 2-month lag.)
+- Sales of previously owned (existing) homes rose for the third consecutive month in June after a lackluster performance in the previous two quarters.
+The National Association of Realtors® (NAR) reported that existing homes-including single-family homes, townhomes, condominiums, and cooperatives-sold at a pace of 5.04 million (SAAR) in June, up 2.6 percent from May but remain 2.3 percent below the 5.16 million pace a year-earlier.
+Sales are at their highest pace since October 2013 (5.13 million). - Foreclosure starts and completions continue their downward trend.
+Lenders started the public foreclosure process on 47,243 U.S. properties in June, down 4 percent from the previous month and down 18 percent from one year ago to the lowest level since November 2005-more than an 81⁄2 year low.
+Lenders completed the foreclosure process (bank repossessions or REOs) on 26,889 U.S. properties in June, down 5 percent from the previous month and down 24 percent from one year ago to the lowest level since June 2007-a 7 year low.
+(Note however that foreclosure starts and completions were up from a year ago in about 15 states). - House prices appreciate in May while year-over-year gains continue to slow.
+The Federal Housing Finance Agency (FHFA) seasonally adjusted purchase-only house price index showed home values appreciated by 0.4 percent over the prior month and 5.5-percent over the previous year, marking the fifth straight month of more modest annual growth in home prices.
+The FHFA index shows that U.S. home values are on par with prices in mid-2005.
+The S&P/Case-Shiller 20-City Home Price Index (not seasonally adjusted) posted month-over-

-- Homeowners' equity continues to show strong gains.
-According to the Federal Reserve, homeowners' equity was up nearly \$795 billion in the first quarter of 2014, reaching more than \$10.8 trillion, the highest level since the second quarter of 2007.
-Homeowners' equity has risen sharply since the beginning of 2012, with equity up 73 percent, or nearly \$4.6 trillion through the first quarter of 2014.
-The change in equity since April 1, 2009 now stands at more than \$4.7 trillion. - The main weakness in the housing recovery continues to be purchases of new homes, which fell again in June although they were higher than a year ago.
-New home sales declined 2.4 percent to a seasonally adjusted annual rate (SAAR) of 412,000 in June, but were up 12.3 percent from one year ago.
-The pace of new home sales was the slowest in four months.
-Construction starts for single family homes have not fully rebounded yet from last winter's lows as tight credit may be driving some supply shortages.
+- month returns for May of 1.1 percent and gains of 9.3 percent over the past 12 months.
+The Case-Shiller index shows annual rates of gain in home prices slowing over the last six months; home values are at September-2004 levels.
+(The Case-Shiller and FHFA price indices are released with a 2-month lag.) - Sale of new homes fell in June and sales in May were revised sharply downward.
+New home sales declined 8.1 percent to a seasonally adjusted annual rate (SAAR) of 406,000 in June, following sales of 442,000 in May that were 12.3 percent lower than estimated last month.
+Sales were at their lowest level since March and down 11.5 percent from one year ago.
+The weakness in sales reflects strict bank lending standards, less favorable housing affordability, and low inventory.
 (Source: HUD and Census Bureau). - The Administration's foreclosure mitigation programs continue to provide relief for millions of homeowners as the recovery from the housing crisis continues.
-In all, more than 8.7 million mortgage modification and other forms of mortgage assistance arrangements were completed between April 2009 and the end of July 2014.
-Nearly 2.1 million homeowner assistance actions have taken place through the Making Home Affordable Program, including nearly 1.4 million permanent modifications through the Home Affordable Modification Program (HAMP), while the Federal Housing Administration (FHA) has offered more than 2.4 million loss mitigation and early delinquency interventions through June.
-The Administration's programs continue to encourage improved standards and processes in the industry, with HOPE Now lenders offering families and individuals more than 4.1 million proprietary modifications through June (data are reported with a 2-month lag).
-You can read Treasury's MHA report here.
+In all, more than 8.5 million mortgage modification and other forms of mortgage assistance arrangements were completed between April 2009 and the end of June 2014.
+Nearly 2.1 million homeowner assistance actions have taken place through the Making Home Affordable Program, including nearly 1.4 million permanent modifications through the Home Affordable Modification Program (HAMP), while the Federal Housing Administration (FHA) has offered more than 2.3 million loss mitigation and early delinquency interventions through June.
+The Administration's programs continue to encourage improved standards and processes in the industry, with HOPE Now lenders offering families and individuals more than 4.1 million proprietary modifications through May (HOPE Now data are reported with a 2-month lag).